Victoria Cole

 Background

-Victoria graduated from the University of Dundee with a Bsc (Hons) in Mental Health Nursing.
-During her studies Victoria was published in ‘Mental Health Nursing’ journal with her reflective piece about nursing students with learning disabilities.
+Victoria graduated from the University of Dundee with a BSc (Hons) in Mental Health Nursing.
+During her studies Victoria was published in ‘Mental Health Nursing’ journal with her reflective piece about neurodiverse nursing students.

 After graduating Victoria started her nursing career in learning disabilities community nursing and then moved to enhanced support where she supported those with a learning disability through crisis.